 Online shopping scams statistics

-- Statistics shows that the most likely victims of ecommerce fraud are people aged between 25 and 34;
+- Statistics show that the most likely victims of e-commerce fraud are people aged between 25 and 34;

 - In 2018, the FTC (Federal Trade Commission) registered 1.4 million reports connected with fraud – an increase compared to 2017;

 - Only from three month period – January to March 2019, 5,305 ecommerce fraud reports were made in US;

 - In 2017, 92% of fraudulent online transactions involved credit card;

 - For every $1 from a chargeback e-commerce businesses lose $3.94;

 - In the US, billing fraud makes up for the increase of 34% and shipping fraud — by 37%;